What Is Cognitive Behavioral Therapy (CBT)?

 How CBT Works

 Most forms of therapy focus on talking about your feelings.
 CBT goes a step further.
-It is based on a simple but powerful idea: the way you think affects the way you feel, and the way you feel affects the way you behave.
-By learning to think more accurately and act more effectively, you can change how you feel — even about things that happened long ago.
+It is based on a simple but powerful idea: the way you think affects the way you feel, and the way you feel affects the way you behave (behavior does not mean following rules – it means acting, or doing things).
+By learning to think more accurately and behave more effectively, you can change how you feel — even about things that happened long ago.

 CBT is not about thinking positively.
 It is about thinking more accurately.
 And it is not about endlessly revisiting your past.
 It is about understanding what is getting in your way right now and learning concrete skills to address it.